8 Post-Workout Snacks to Jump-Start Your Recovery

 5. Cottage Cheese and Chopped Fruit

 Want something simple that you can pack in your gym bag?
 Grab a protein bar — just read the ingredients and nutrition facts label carefully, because some protein bars are basically just dressed-up candy bars.
-One to try: The Simply Protein Lemon Crispy Bar is sweetened with stevia and glycerin (a sugar alcohol) and contains just 150 calories and 3 grams of sugar per bar, along with 15 grams of protein.
+One to try: The RXBAR Pumpkin Spice Protein Bar contains just 210 calories and 17 grams of sugar per bar, along with 12 grams of protein.

 Canned tuna and crackers are relatively easy to stash in your gym bag for a simple post-workout snack.
 A 4-ounce serving of tuna contains around 22 grams of protein along with important nutrients.
 Pair it with whole-grain crackers to add healthy carbs.